singularityware/singularityware.github.io/pages/docs/overview/faq.md

 ### Why the name "Singularity"?
 A "Singularity" is an astrophysics phenomenon in which a single point becomes infinitely dense.
 This type of a singularity can thus contain massive quantities of universe within it and thus encapsulating an infinite amount of data within it.

-Additionally, the name "Singularity" for me (Greg) also stems back from my past experience working at a company called <a href="https://en.wikipedia.org/wiki/Linuxcare" target="_blank">Linuxcare</a> where the Linux Boot-able Business Card (LNX-BBC) was developed.
+Additionally, the name "Singularity" for me (Greg) also stems back from my past experience working at a company called <a href="https://en.wikipedia.org/wiki/Linuxcare" target="_blank">Linuxcare</a> where the Linux Bootable Business Card (LNX-BBC) was developed.
 The BBC, was a Linux rescue disk which paved the way for all live CD bootable distributions using a compressed single image file system called the "singularity".

 The name has **NOTHING** to do with Kurzweil's (among others) prediction that artificial intelligence will abruptly have the ability to reprogram itself, surpass that of human intelligence and take control of the planet.
 If you are interested in this may I suggest the movie **Terminator 2: Judgement Day**.